draftbit/react-native-jigsaw/CONTRIBUTING.md

 ### Primitives (Text, View)

 Most of the primitives should already be here.
-If a component with no actual logic needs to be added, you can add that into `src/mappings` (see that folder for an example)
+If a component with no actual logic needs to be added, you can add that into `packages/core/src/mappings` (see that folder for an example)

 ### New Components

-All components live inside the `packages/ui/components` folder.
+All components live inside the `src/components` folder of the `native` or `core` packages.
 Add your component, add the required `SEED_DATA` and you should be good to go!

+_Don't forget to re-export any new component from the `ui` package_, which consolidates the two kinds of components for consumption.

 ## Seed Data